ansible-collections/community.sops/docs/docsite/rst/guide.rst

 .. code-block:: yaml

     ---
-    version: 1
+    version: 3
     dependencies:
       galaxy: requirements.yml
     additional_build_steps:
-      append:
+      append_final:
         # Ensure that sops is installed in the EE, assuming the EE is for ansible-core 2.11 or newer
         - RUN ansible-playbook -v community.sops.install_localhost

 Note that this only works if the execution environment is built with ansible-core 2.11 or newer.
-When using an execution environment with Ansible 2.9, you have to use the ``community.sops.install`` role manually.
+When using an execution environment with Ansible 2.9, you have to use the :ansplugin:`community.sops.install#role` role manually.
 Also note that you need to make sure that Ansible 2.9 uses the correct Python interpreter to be able to install system packages with; in the below example we are assuming a RHEL/CentOS based execution environment base image:

 .. code-block:: yaml

     ---
-    version: 1
+    version: 3
     dependencies:
       galaxy: requirements.yml
     additional_build_steps:
-      append:
+      append_final:
         # Special step needed for Ansible 2.9 based EEs
         - >-
           RUN ansible localhost -m include_role -a name=community.sops.install